 - A very small amount of filler just beneath the eyebrows opens the eyes and makes them “pop”.

-At the Facial Surgery & Aesthetics Center, this is how we do it.
-These guidelines work really well for our patients.
-As a general rule, however, if we inject outside of these recommendations, it should be a small injection that is performed in addition to injections that are following the rules.
+At the Facial Surgery & Aesthetics Center, we believe wholeheartedly in these guidelines and they have worked very well for our patients.
+As a general rule, however, if we inject outside of these recommendations, it should be a small injection that is performed in addition to injections that are following our guidelines.
 If you have any questions about fillers or about your specific filler needs, don’t hesitate to reach out.

 This blog was originally posted in January 2019 and has been reposted in 2021 with updated information.